 In the first example, the results will show records for Male students in Yokine or Bedford.
 In the second example, the results will show Male students in Yokine and all students from Bedford.
 This is because in the second example, the Gender field criteria only applies to the suburb on the same line.
 If you wanted both Suburbs to only show Male students you would need to modify the query as shown below.

-Suburb Gender

-STUDENTS STUDENTS
+Suburb STUDENTS Gender STUDENTS

-v V
+V ✓

-"yokine" "Male"
+"yokine" "male"

-"yokine" "bedford" "Male" "Male"
+"bedford" "male"